 At any location in the project area, do pedestrians or bicyclists travel where safe infrastructure is not provided?
-Yes Check any that apply below: Other Please describe other response.
-The three intersections all have sidewalks, but are uncomfortable to cross for people walking.
+Yes Check any that apply below: Pedestrians walk along the grass or ditch.
+People walk or bike within a vehicle travel lane or roadway Have safety risks or hazards related to vehicles been identified within the project area that prevent people from safely walking or biking in or near the project area?
+Yes

-Have safety risks or hazards related to Yes vehicles been identified within the project area that prevent people from safely walking or biking in or near the project area?
+Check any that are p resent in the project area:

-Check any that are present in the project area: High vehicle speeds High levels of traffic Low stop or yield compliance for pedestrians or cyclists Low visibility of pedestrians or cyclists / Drivers unable to see pedestrians or cyclists Other
+High vehicle speeds High levels of traffic Low stop or yield compliance for pedestrians or cyclists Low visibility of pedestrians or cyclists / Drivers unable to see pedestrians or cyclists